bannertime/generator-bannertime/docs/usage.md

 * Describe the banner
 * What type of banner is it?
 * What is the link to the repository?
-* When the ad is zipped, what should it be called?
 * Include GSAP for offline use?
 * Include DoubleClick Enabler for offline use?